Ilnicki010/support-local-businesses-app/README.md

 ### bugs

+- [ ] Search by keyword, reset after first search
 - [x] Map update
 - [x] Display images
 - [ ] Do not use setState in componentDidUpdate. work-with-map branch need closer look and refactor ( zoom to the point feature)

 ### improvements
+- [ ] Need to add a captcha for the email submission
 - [ ] Find/scrape campaign info binded with a place and put it to the Airtable as a starting point
+- [ ] Update "Supported" logos on page with results of the ones you have supported already (for return visitors)
 - [ ] Deal with paging of results so user can get more by scrolling down page
 - [ ] Put a button underneath the map.
 “Redo Search for Visible Map Area”
 - [ ] Styling, styling, styling